mister-vinster/ml-movies/readme.md

 | secondary_key | extra metadata key like release-date |
 | secondary_value | extra metadata value |

 preload movie rating from letterbox by using `half` to `five` props like [this](https://github.com/hedcet/boxoffice-server/blob/main/ml-movies.json)

-this app will automatically ingest external `image_uri` & keep that in `refs` mapping when you submit

 this app using [ajv](https://www.npmjs.com/package/ajv) to validate JSON data that you submit